kevoreilly/CAPEv2/docs/book/src/installation/host/configuration.rst

 Machinery modules are scripts that define how Cuckoo should interact with your virtualization software of choice.

-Every module should have a dedicated configuration file which defines the details on the available machines.
+Every module should have a dedicated configuration file that defines the details f the available machines.
 For example, if you created a *kvm.py* machinery module, you should specify *kvm* in *conf/cuckoo.conf* and have a *conf/kvm.conf* file.

 CAPE provides some modules by default and for the sake of this guide, we'll assume you're going to use KVM.
-Please see latest version here
+Please see the latest version here

 .. _ `<machinery>.conf`: https://github.com/kevoreilly/CAPEv2/blob/master/conf/machinery.conf

-The comments for the options are self-explainatory.
+The comments for the options are self-explanatory.

 You can use this same configuration structure for any other machinery module, although existing ones might have some variations or additional configuration options.